 What is Product Page Quality?

-Product Page Quality measures how well an ecommerce product page combines the 10 conversion-critical elements that Baymard Institute research identifies as essential: clear titles, rich imagery, benefit-led descriptions, reviews, trust badges, shipping transparency, returns policy, specifications, related products, and mobile optimisation.
+Product Page Quality measures how well an ecommerce product page combines the 10 conversion-critical elements that Baymard Institute research identifies as essential: clear titles, rich imagery, benefit-led descriptions, reviews, trust badges, shipping transparency, returns policy, specifications, related products, and mobile optimization.
 A strong product page typically converts 2-4x better than a weak one for the same traffic and product, making product page quality the single highest-leverage fix in most ecommerce stores.

 The Formula